RongjiangWang/PSGRN-PSCMP_2020/README.md

 (2) finite fault model

+(3) azimuthal equidistant projection between spherical and local cartesian coordinates

-(3) gravity effect on deformation
+(4) gravity effect on deformation

-(4) output of complete geophysical observables (displacement, stress/strain, tilt, plate rotation, gravity and geoid changes)
+(5) output of complete geophysical observables (displacement, stress/strain, tilt, plate rotation, gravity and geoid changes)

 For Windows user, the executable file is provided under folder "WindowsEXE".
 Linux user may compile the source codes with "gfortran" via a single command like, e.g.,